-Response: The mitigation plan by Schott and Associates has been prepared in accordance with these information requirements (see Appendix C in Exhibit C).
+Response: The mitigation plan by Schott and Associates has been prepared in accordance with these information requirements (see Appendix C in Exhibit C and Sheet C1.3, which expands upon the mitigation and replanting plan to including plantings for the remainder of the site).
 Contact information is included in the full plan set (Exhibit H).
 Mitigation will occur concurrently with construction during the construction period after all approvals are met.
 As per City of West Linn WRA protection requirements, 80% success is required for replanted areas.
 The mitigation site will be monitored and maintained for three years.
 If, after each year monitoring period, 80% survival has not been met, dead plants will be replaced up to the 80% success required.
 Mitigation monitoring reports will be provided to document these activities.
 The onsite waterway is not fish bearing and the in-stream work window is not applicable.
 The applicant can provide any necessary assurance as necessary based on coordination with City staff.
 The applicant proposes that any bonding or surety be deferred based on the results of the ongoing monitoring, maintenance, and reporting requirements.
 This requirement is met.